 Learn more about manual vs. automated data collection in manufacturing.

 Real-time visibility of line performance

 With Evocon’s live view into your production, you have a moment-to-moment visual indication of how your production process is performing.
 Now, you no longer have to wait until the end of the shift or tomorrow’s meeting to understand today’s performance.
 Instead, Evocon gives you the opportunity to monitor and react to changing line conditions.
 This way, you can prevent losses and improve performance before it’s too late.

 As noted, once you are capturing accurate and unbiased production data in real-time, a natural first step is to take action in the moment to improve performance.
 This will engage you with your operators as you work together.
 However, there are still other ways to improve operator engagement.

-First among these will be to use Evocon’s Lineview and built-in data visualisation.
+First among these will be to use Evocon’s Shift View and built-in data visualization.
 This will provide line and machine operators with real-time feedback into how they are performing at any given moment.
 But don’t stop there.
-Our clients find that by having meaningful discussions based on the collected data will also drive operator engagement.
+Our clients find that having meaningful discussions based on the collected data will also drive operator engagement.
 A great place for these discussions is in daily and weekly production meetings with your team.